 One thing that bothered me from the original Eau Sauvage Parfum 2012 was the myrrh note that kept going and going.

-Thankfully, François Demachy tamed and switched the resin for elemi that provides a similar feel without overstaying its welcome.
+Thankfully, François Demachy tamed and switched the resin for elemi which provides a similar feel without overstaying its welcome.

-Dior Eau Sauvage Parfum 2017 is not slouch when it comes for performance.
+Dior Eau Sauvage Parfum 2017 is no slouch when it comes to performance.
 It will stay on you, and around you for the whole working day and more.

 Target audience and compliment factor

 As much as I wanted to say that anyone could wear it, I have to be real and tell you that it fits a more mature audience.